-Federal Rule of Appellate Procedure 41(d) provides that a stay pending application for certiorari "must not exceed 90 days, unless the period is extended for good cause."
+Federal Rule of Appellate Procedure 41(d) provides that a stay pending application for certiorari must not exceed 90 days, unless the period is extended for good cause or the Supreme Court extends the time for filing a petition and the party who obtained the stay so notifies the Clerk of this Court in writing within the period of the stay.
 When, however, a party files a petition for a writ of certiorari before the mandate of this Court is issued, the mandate is stayed until the Supreme Court disposes of the case if the party first obtained a stay of the mandate, filed the petition within the period the stay was in effect, and so notified the Clerk of this Court.
-Upon notification of the denial of the petition by the Supreme Court, this Court's mandate will be issued promptly.
+Upon receipt of a copy of the Supreme Court order denying the petition, this Court will issue the mandate immediately, unless extraordinary circumstances exist.